 The Jamie Gardener Garden Classroom provides hands-on experiential learning opportunities focused in science, environmental studies, arts, humanities, health and nutrition, and community service.
-The 10,000 square foot garden includes 10 planting beds of assorted vegetation (Medicinal Garden; Welcome Garden; Artist Garden; Kitchen Garden; and Lower, Middle and Upper School Dynamic & Perennial Gardens), fruit trees, shrubs, brick and gravel walkways, a grass amphitheater, a Zen garden, and an irrigation system.
+The 10,000 square foot garden includes 10 planting beds of assorted vegetation, fruit trees, shrubs, brick and gravel walkways, a grass amphitheater, a Zen garden, and an irrigation system.
 Work to maintain the Garden Classroom is provided by volunteer students, teachers, and parents.

 The Garden Classroom is an important extension of the classroom and a valuable teaching tool.
 Whether students learn some of the more obvious lessons of sustainability and gardening, or use this unique space to learn how to calculate square footage in Middle School math, our faculty and students continue to find new and interesting ways to learn.